BenjaminWills/programming-notes/Databricks/Databricks.md

 We can use `python/scala/r` libraries that aren't baked into `Databricks` by _default_.
 We can install them quite easily using the library function.

 **Warning**: we need to install each package on every node within our clusters, so this can be an **expensive** time **consuming** process.

+## Jobs

+A `job` is simply a databricks `notebook` that we would like to run on a schedule or be activated by some cloud function.
+This is wildly useful for pipeline automation, e.g ETL pipelines.

 ## Pricing